 It seems something strange is going on with Google search traffic over the past 2 weeks, is it the start of the next round of algo changes or is it a reshuffle based on the last algo update?
 Last time there was even a blip was 24th April, most of the past 3 months look like the first 2 weeks data… nice and even…

-Tag Archive for seo
+Tag Archives: seo

 A recent post published by ITNews has managed to again raise a level of concern about the quality of Technology journalism online and but also highlights the danger of being quoted out of context to support a poorly research article.
 When you read the quote from “Truman Hoyle” below you will see that you risk the danger of appearing like you have no idea about online marketing and one might wonder why you were quoted in the first place.
 The IT News article has pissed me as it was recently written around the recent judgement against the Trading Post which they were successfully sued by the ACCC over engaging in misleading and deceptive conduct in relation to Google AdWords campaigns but the article tries to link the decision back to SEO on some level.
 The article screenshot is included below because I have no interest in linking to mis-information.